Videos Test Yourself Wordcipher MathFacts Math Diagnostics Math Tricks Daily PhysEd

 ‘diphthong’ (a gliding vowel)

-oy, oi/ow, ou, boil, boy, cow, loud
+oy, oi/ow, ou, boil, boy, cow, loud.

 r - controled vowel

+The word contains a vowel followed by the letter r.
+One r follows one vowel.
 The vowel makes an unexpected sound, as in the word car.

 Examples: